DioxusLabs/dioxus/docs/guide/src/en/async/use_effect.md

 [`use_effect`](https://docs.rs/dioxus-hooks/latest/dioxus_hooks/fn.use_effect.html) provides a future that executes after the hooks have been applied.

-Whenever the hooks dependencies change, the future will be re-evaluated.
+Whenever the hooks [dependencies](#dependencies) change, the future will be re-evaluated.
 This is useful to syncrhonize with external events.

-If a future is pending when the dependencies change, the previous future will be allowed to continue

-> The `dependencies` is tuple of references to values that are `PartialEq + Clone`.
+## Dependencies

+You might want to call `use_effect` only when some value changes.
+For example, you might want to fetch a user's data only when the user id changes.
+You can provide a tuple of "dependencies" to the hook.
+It will automatically re-run the future when any of those dependencies change.

+Example:

 ```rust, no_run
 #[inline_props]